Season 1878/79 opened with the Queen’s Park Sports. The preliminary ties for the 4-a-side

 Saturday.
 Queen’s took the lead in 15

-minutes through Harry McNeil.
+minutes through Harry McNeil or Tom Highet (reports varied).
 Rangers

 pressed hard in the final 15 minutes of the game but it finished 1-0.